MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/configuration_g2p.rst

 .. csv-table::
    :header: "Parameter", "Default value", "Notes"
+   :escape: '

-   "punctuation", '、。।，@<>"(),.:;¿?¡!\\&%#*~【】，…‥「」『』〝〟″⟨⟩♪・‹›«»～′$+=', "Characters to treat as punctuation and strip from around words"
+   "punctuation", "、。।，@<>'"'(),.:;¿?¡!\\&%#*~【】，…‥「」『』〝〟″⟨⟩♪・‹›«»～′$+=", "Characters to treat as punctuation and strip from around words"
-   "clitic_markers", "'’", "Characters to treat as clitic markers, will be collapsed to the first character in the string" "compound_markers", "-", "Characters to treat as marker in compound words (i.e., doesn't need to be preserved like for clitics)"
+   "clitic_markers", "'''’", "Characters to treat as clitic markers, will be collapsed to the first character in the string" "compound_markers", "\-", "Characters to treat as marker in compound words (i.e., doesn't need to be preserved like for clitics)"
    "num_pronunciations", 1, "Number of pronunciations to generate" "use_mp", True, "Flag for whether to use multiprocessing"